About Me

 We granted certiorari to decide one question: “Whether all previability prohibitions on elective abortions are unconstitutional.”

 Yes.
 In some other case, the state's decision to "go big" once they had that fifth vote might have even led to a "DIG" since the case was not granted for that purpose.
 The approach here by the YOLO [as the dissent notes, a Court "not restrained but aggressive, not modest but grasping"] Five encourages abuse of the litigation process.
-Breyer flagged that in the gun case -- a fact laden matter was not allowed to be carefully litigated in trial court.
+Breyer flagged that in the gun case -- a fact-laden matter was not allowed to be carefully litigated in the trial court.

-[The question is being applied to a 15 week ban with limited exemptions.
+[The question is being applied to a 15-week ban with limited exemptions.
 So, it is still somewhat open-ended.
 A "yes" answer doesn't even necessarily help the state, some set of abortions between 15 weeks as applied here and all elective (what exactly does that mean?) abortions before viability existing.

 viability line "never made any sense"